hardliner66/timetracking/README.md

 You can use the following snippet to show how much you worked today, while the time tracking is running.

+Just add it to your starship config (e.g.: ~/.config/starship.toml)
 ```yaml
 [custom.worktime]
 command = "tt show"